 - Key man protection

 Buy-sell agreements facilitate the sale and purchase of a business upon a specified event.
 Events that often trigger the sale of a business include death, disability or retirement of an owner.
-Buy-sell agreements are most commonly put in place to protect the business upon the death of the owner.
+Triggering events for Buy-sell agreements execution is the death of the owner or key partner.

-A buy-sell will define who gets what shares of the business and for how much, and guarantees the buyer a predetermined price.
+A buy-sell will define who gets what share of the business and for how much, and guarantees the buyer a predetermined price based on a company valuation.
 Another benefit of having a buy-sell agreement is creditors will likely be easier to work with when they see a business has the proper protection in place to make loan decisions easier.
-Last, and not unimportant, is a buy-sell allows the purchase of the shares from the surviving family’s estate.
+Last, and not unimportant, is a buy-sell allows the purchase of the share of the business from the beneficiary of the policy’s surviving estate.

 The buy-sell should be drafted by the business owner’s attorney and reviewed by their CPA.
 Upon approval, your role will be making sure they are properly funding the agreement with life insurance.